mouhamed-ali/spring-boot-examples/emails/gmail/readme.md

 After running this app, the run method from the `MailRunner.java` file will be triggered and send an email to the receiver using the declared configuration.
 Check logs after running the app.

-## Prerequisites

-Java 8 or above

-Maven 3.6.0

 ## Building

 After cloning the project, you can build it from source with this command (from the project directory) :